KiwamiZX/Script-Runner/README.md

 License
 -------

 This project is provided under the MIT License.
-See [LICENSE](LICENSE) if present, or add your preferred license file before publishing.
+See [LICENSE](LICENSE)

 ---